Disk IO Monitor

 Here's a dev build if you feel like seeing this thing in action:

-~ 71KB, no dependencies.
+~ 72KB, no dependencies, signed.
 Just save somewhere and run.

 It defaults to monitoring of the